• Skip to main content

 Derek Sivers: Innovation Versus Imitation [The Knowledge Project Ep. #88]

-In a conversation like no other, Musician, writer, and entrepreneur, Derek Sivers chats about creating and running CD Baby, reading, mental models, living a meaningful life, and that biggest mistake he’s ever made.
+In a conversation like no other, Musician, writer, and entrepreneur, Derek Sivers chats about creating and running CD Baby, reading, mental models, living a meaningful life, and the biggest mistake he’s ever made.

 Now available on: YouTube | Apple Podcasts | Spotify | Transcript